HaniSource/components/guides/cli-installation.md

 ```
 Choose whether to include dark theme switching capabilities.

-If you choose **Yes**, see the documentation for details: https://fluxtor.dev/docs/guides/dark-mode
+If you choose **Yes**, see the documentation for details: https://sheafui.dev/docs/guides/dark-mode

 **Step 3: File Locations**
 ```
 ?
 Target CSS file for package assets integration: (app.css) ?
 Theme CSS file name: (theme.css)
-?
-JavaScript files directory path: (fluxtor)
 ```
 Customize where theme files should be created (relative to resources folder).